MParvin/MParvin/README.md

 ## About

-A mix of nerd and geek, with most of my time spent around systems and infrastructure.
+A mix of nerd and geek, with most of my time spent around development and automation.

 ## Interests